-My third client of the day, Kaye, who’s 79, lives on a small farm.
-She suffers from visual field loss due to a retinal tranmsient ischemic attack which is like a mini stroke.
+My third client of the day, Kaye, who’s 79, lives on a small farm, just outside Geraldton.
+She suffers from visual field loss due to a retinal transient ischemic attack which is like a mini stroke.

 Married for 58 years, Kaye tells me how she met her husband Des at a dance in Kalgoorlie.
 Des is a great support to Kaye as she’s adjusting to her lack of vision.